michdcode/Python_Oreilly_projects/README.md

 projects from oreilly books and classes using python

-First set of projects are from the Intermediate Python Class (Video) -- Includes: jeopardy, plotting, web scraper, scrabble, connets, and longest palindrome
+First set of projects are from the Intermediate Python Class (Video) -- Includes: jeopardy, plotting, web scraper, sonnets, and longest palindrome